-- ENGL 7215 - Topics in 20th Century Literature: The Modern American Novel
+- ENGL 7215 Topics in Twentieth-Century Literature: The Modern American Novel

-- ENGL 7281 - Gender and Sexuality in Medieval Romance and Modern Film Adaptations
+- ENGL 7281 Topics in Medieval Literature: Gender and Sexuality in Medieval Romance and Modern Film Adaptations

-- HIST 7290 - Race and Gendered Frontiers: U.S. Encounters with the Empire
+- HIST 7290 Race and Gender Frontiers: U.S. Encounters with the Empire

 Students can also choose to take courses in the Graduate Consortium of Women's Studies.
 Courses taken in the GCWS will count towards the Graduate Certificate.
 To see all the courses that please the GCWS offers, please click here: http://web.mit.edu/gcws/courses/index.html Visit the Graduate Consortium for Women's Studies page for more information.